 When it comes to ensuring that your business is as productive as possible, there’s a lot of different areas to investigate – but by far the most important is your employees.
 If your employees are working at a good pace, and are completing work on time, then the chances are that your business will perform well; if they’re not, then it most likely won’t.

 The fact that employees are crucial to overall productivity is very well understood, which has led to the development of a number of solutions that are designed to help encourage productivity in staff members.
 Apps that help with time management, for example, have become a staple in offices across the world, while more and more companies are choosing to introduce employee benefits schemes or offer work incentives to help keep productivity levels as high as possible.
 Similarly, the link between employee engagement and productivity has also become a focus, with companies going above and beyond in order to increase engagement from their staff.

-All of the options above are well worth exploring, and could be genuinely beneficial to your business – but there is an aspect of productivity that can often be overlooked: distraction.
+All of the options above and in The Ultimate Guide To Productivity are well worth exploring, and could be genuinely beneficial to your business – but there is an aspect of productivity that can often be overlooked: distraction.

 Being able to focus on a task is at the heart of productivity and, without this ability, even the most advanced apps or most tempting incentive schemes for boosting engagement (and subsequently productivity) will struggle.
 If employees are simply unable to completely give their attention to a task, then that task will either be done slower than it actually needs to be, or not completed at all.
 No matter how engaged an employee is, or how big a reward there is for completing a task on time, if they can’t actually settle their mind to the work, it’s not going to be done.

 Unfortunately, distractions are everywhere in the modern work environment.
 Here are the most common causes of distractions, along with solutions as to how they can be reduced: